 As President, Chief Executive Officer (CEO), and Board of Directors Chair of HMMH, Diana Wasiuk is responsible for providing strategic vision and leadership for the company and management to establish long-term goals, strategies, plans, policies, and business development.
 Ms. Wasiuk became HMMH’s fourth President in July 2022 after holding the position of Vice President and Chief Operating Officer (COO) for ten years.

-Diana is the Vice President and Chief Operations Officer at HMMH.
-She provides the leadership, management and vision necessary to ensure that HMMH operates with proper operational controls, administrative and reporting procedures, and people systems to meet client needs, ensure operating efficiency and sustain financial viability.
+As Vice President and COO from 2012 to 2022, Ms. Wasiuk was responsible for managing the operational aspects of HMMH and assisting the CEO in achieving strategic and sustainable growth.
+Through her constructive and energetic style, guided by the objectives and values of HMMH, Ms. Wasiuk provided the leadership and management necessary to ensure that HMMH operates with proper operational controls, administrative and reporting procedures, and people systems to meet client needs, ensure operating efficiency, and sustain financial viability.

-Diana is an instrument rated private pilot and an active member of organizations such as the Air Traffic Control Association (ATCA), Transportation Research Board (TRB), Airport Consultants Council (ACC), Airports Council International (ACI), American Association of Airport Executives (AAAE), and Aircraft Owners and Pilots Association (AOPA).
+Ms. Wasiuk is a certified pilot and a member of organizations such as Air Traffic Control Association (ATCA), Transportation Research Board (TRB), Airport Consultants Council (ACC), Airports Council International (ACI), American Association of Airport Executives (AAAE), and Aircraft Owners and Pilots Association (AOPA).